tinygrad/tinygrad/docs/developer.md

 * a <b>lowering</b> engine which converts ASTs into code that can run on the accelerator.
 * an <b>execution</b> engine which can run that code.

+There is a good [bunch of tutorials](https://mesozoic-egg.github.io/tinygrad-notes/) by Di Zhu that go over tinygrad internals.

 ## Frontend

 Everything in [Tensor](tensor.md) is syntactic sugar around [function.py](function.md), where the forwards and backwards passes are implemented for the different functions.
 There's about 25 of them, implemented using about 20 basic ops.
 Those basic ops go on to construct a graph of: